Jobeer1/Empangeni-LAN-Chat/README.md

 ## How to Download the Program (Important!)

+Your on the MAIN branch on the top right corner click on the MAIN button and scroll down to the MASTER branch for downloads

+Ukusendaweni ye-MAIN branch phezulu kwesokudla.
+Chofoza inkinobho ethi MAIN bese ushaya phansi uze uthole i-MASTER branch ukuze ulande amafayela.

 **Please follow these steps to download the program:**

 1.  **Find the "Releases" Section:**